SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/session_variables/Adding_options_to_a_session_variable_control.md

 ## Creating a DateTime control

 If, in a shape data field of type **SetVar**, you specify a session variable without a value, the shape becomes a text box that allows the user to enter a value.
-If you want to turn a **SetVar** box into a datetime control, add an additional shape data field of type **SetVarOptions**, and set its value to “_Control=DateTime_” or “_Control=DateTime\|ShortTime_”.
+If you want to turn a **SetVar** box into a datetime control, add an additional shape data field of type **SetVarOptions**, and set its value to "Control=DateTime" or "Control=DateTime\|ShortTime".

 | Value                       | DateTime format     |
 | --------------------------- | ------------------- |
 | Control=DateTime            | mm/dd/yyyy hh:mm:ss |
 | Control=DateTime\|ShortTime | mm/dd/yyyy hh:mm    |

-From DataMiner 10.2.0/10.1.8 onwards, you can also define the culture that should be used for the datetime, by adding _DateTimeCulture=_ followed by _Current_ or _Invariant_.
+From DataMiner 10.2.0/10.1.8 onwards, you can also define the culture that should be used for the datetime, by adding "DateTimeCulture=", followed by "Current" or "Invariant".
 The latter is the default value.
 For example:

 | Shape data field | Value                                     |
 | ---------------- | ----------------------------------------- |